 What are some famous Iranian mythological figures in the Shahnameh?

-Good characters: Jamshid, Fereydun, Rostam, Siavash, Kaveh, Arash Kamangir.
+Good Shahnameh characters include Jamshid, Fereydun, Rostam, Siavash, Kaveh, and Arash Kamangir.

 What are the most famous Iranian myths?

-The epic of Rostam, the uprising of Kaveh the Blacksmith, Bijan and Manijeh’s love story, and the sacrifice of Arash the Archer in setting the borders of Iran and Turan are some of the famous mythological stories of Iran.
+Some of Iran’s famous mythological stories include the epic of Rostam, the uprising of Kaveh the Blacksmith, Bijan and Manijeh’s love story, and the sacrifice of Arash the Archer in setting the borders of Iran and Turan.

 Which books contain the names and stories of ancient Iranian myths?

-Name some of the most well-known Iranian symbols and myths.
+What are some of the most famous Iranian legends and Persian folklore stories?

-Anahita, Bahram and Mitra are among the mythological gods of Iran.
-Simurgh and Rakhsh are famous mythical animals, Div-e Sepid, Akvan the Div, Devil and Garsivaz are evil forces in myths.
-Jamshid, Rostam, Kaveh, and Arash are among the legendary heroes in Iranian legend.
+Anahita, Bahram, and Mithra are among the Persian gods.
+Simurgh and Rakhsh are famous mythical creatures.
+Div-e Sepid, Akvan the Div, the Devil, and Garsivaz are evil forces in myths.
+Jamshid, Rostam, Kaveh, and Arash are legendary Shahnameh characters in Iranian legends.